-One of the oldest civilizations and home to world's largest population, China offers a multitude of adventures like no other.
-While it's almost impossible to include all the unique experiences in one single post, here I hand-pick 7 things to do only in China.
+One of the oldest civilizations and home to the world's largest population, China offers a multitude of adventures like no other.
+While it's almost impossible to include all the unique experiences in one single post, here I hand-pick 8 things to do only in China.
 Some you may have experienced or heard of, but some you might not.

 Temple of Heaven Park, where Chinese ancient emperors used to pray for good harvests and atonement, is one of the most visited sights in Beijing.
 For some, the beautiful temples and pagoda are what they're here for, for others, it's a wonderful chance to get a taste of local life.
 Actually, the activities taking place on the extensive grounds of the park are equally attractive as the temple itself.
 Visit in the early morning and you'll see people playing chess, practicing tai chi, dancing, singing, etc. You can even join them who would be happy to teach you how to do it.
-In spite of so much going on, you'll still feel a sense of peace and tranquility and get an insight into the local way of life.
+In spite of so much going on, you'll still feel a sense of peace and tranquillity and get an insight into the local way of life.

 After touring Beijing, most travelers in China will take a 1.5-hour flight to the ancient city of Xi'an for a glimpse of the Army of Terracotta Warriors.
 Why not try something different this time?
 The bullet train opened in 2012 may offer a unique way to travel to Xi'an.
 With a speed of up to 300 km/h, the 1454-km journey takes only 5 hours.
-Though it still takes longer time than the flight, it's cheaper and most importantly more scenic and worth the extra hours.
+Though it still takes a longer time than the flight, it's cheaper and most importantly more scenic and worth the extra hours.

-All you need to do is hop on the train like the Chinese do, get a window seat and soak up splendid views from rolling hills and mountains to bright yellow and green fields stretching as far as your eyes can see.
+All you need to do is hop on the train like the Chinese do, get a window seat, and soak up splendid views from rolling hills and mountains to bright yellow and green fields stretching as far as your eyes can see.
 With such impressive speed and spectacular scenery, your trip to Xi'an on the bullet train is definitely a must-have experience.

 Many visitors head to Xi'an for the iconic Terracotta Warriors, but the City Wall of Xi'an is also worth a visit.
-Stretching 14 km long, this 600-year old wall is one of the best-preserved city walls in China.
-While you can tour the wall by walking around half a day, it would be more fun to explore on a bike, which allows you to see much of this ancient capital of China within two hours.
+Stretching 14 km long, this 600-year-old wall is one of the best-preserved city walls in China.
+While you can tour the wall by walking around for half a day, it would be more fun to explore on a bike, which allows you to see much of this ancient capital of China within two hours.

 Bikes can be rented at the gates of the wall, which only takes a couple of dollars.
 There're tandem bikes available as well, which is perfect for families with kids.
 Though a bit bumpy, the ride is not strenuous.
-You can make several stops during the ride, at different gates and watchtowers for pictures or just to watch how the local residents go about their daily life.
-From the wall, you can also get a bird's eye view of the moat and the City Wall Park and make a stark contrast between the centuries-old pagodas and the modern skyscrapers across the city.
+You can make several stops during the ride, at different gates and watchtowers for pictures, or just to watch how the local residents go about their daily life.
+From the wall, you can also get a bird's eye view of the moat and the City Wall Park and making a stark contrast between the centuries-old pagodas and the modern skyscrapers across the city.
 If you cycle on hot days, make sure you bring something to drink.

 The scenery here at the rice terraces amazes travelers from the world over.
-And to take in the views, it requires a hike, whether it's a shorter half an hour walk from the village of Pingan, or a more strenuous 4-5 hours hike from the village of Dazhai.
+And to take in the views, it requires a hike, whether it's a shorter half an hour walk from the village of Pingan or a more strenuous 4-5 hours hike from the village of Dazhai.